-- For Coconut Topping: In a medium bowl, whisk eggs with sugar and vanilla.
+- For coconut topping: In a medium bowl, whisk eggs with sugar and vanilla.
 Gently mix in flour and coconut (except 1/2 cup reserved for sprinkling).

-- Drop mounds of mixture over the chocolate base; spread and pat in gently and evenly with moistened fingers.
+- Drop mounds of the mixture over the chocolate base; spread and pat in gently and evenly with moistened fingers.
 Sprinkle with reserved 1/2 cup coconut.

 - Bake until golden and a toothpick inserted in center comes out with moist crumbs attached, 25 to 30 minutes.
 Cool completely in pan.
 Lift cake from pan, peel off foil and cut into 24 bars.
-Store in an airtight container 3 to 4 days.
+Store in an airtight container for 3 to 4 days.

 More Dessert Bars…